Dress Diary #3: The Frothy Delights of Ceil Chapman

 So if you haven't guessed already, today's Dress Diary is all the frothy delights of Ceil Chapman.

 A recent purchase from an estate sale, wrapped within a dust covered box, this dress is a hidden gem that echoes of the grandeur from decades past.
-Echoes of Dior wrapped in a doll-like fantasy of pink satin and lace, this newest addition to the collection is a diamond in the rough waiting to be restored.
+Wrapped in a doll-like fantasy of pink satin and lace, this newest addition to the collection is a diamond in the rough waiting to be restored.

 An overlay of floral lace, beaded in translucent sequins gives just the right amount of party sparkle.
 The scalloped hem, lined with lace and sequins, extends mid-calf in 1950's fashion.
 A swooping neckline mirrors the design of the hem, resting just off the shoulders and edged with similar lace and sequins.

-This dress is the definition of indulgence: a mid-century Marie Antoinette, covered in pastel silks, lace and sequin flowers.
+This dress is the definition of indulgence: a mid-century Marie Antoinette.
 It's like wearing a macaroon, a beautiful combination of candy sweetness with a touch of innocent romance on a breezy summer day.

 And of course, tucked within the ribbon waist tape, is the iconic label of Ceil Chapman.